From Sonic Retro

 If, for example, Sonic's X pixel position is 50, and his X subpixel position is 48, the real/decimal X position is 50 + (subpixel / 256) which results in a final xpos of 50.1875.
 Even when the pixel portion is negative, the subpixel is always relative to the left within that pixel, and is added to the pixel position.
 So you can easily think of the pixel value to be the object's position, but floored (rounded down).
 This applies to all positions for any object.

-Lastly, this exact same principle is applied to speeds, like an X speed or an acceleration, where they all have a pixel and subpixel component.
+Lastly, this exact same principle is applied to speeds, like an X speed or an acceleration, where they all have a pixel and/or subpixel component.
+If the value, like acceleration or gravity for example, is less than 1 pixel per frame then it does not need to have a pixel component, of course, and is just the subpixel amount as a single variable.

 Decimal values can be used just fine to emulate this in a modern game engine, but keeping this pixel/subpixel mechanic in mind is important for absolute accuracy.